 Prudential is required to implement International Financial Reporting Standards (IFRS) from a restated opening position as at 1 January 2004.
 Details of the effects of the changes are included in the notes to the financial statements and were announced on 2 June 2005.
-The three areas of change that are of particular relevance to Prudential's
+The three areas of change that are of particular relevance to Prudential's results are:

-- altered profit recognition for UK and Europe unit-linked business; - altered valuation bases for JNL derivatives and fixed income securities; and - recognition of the shareholders' share of deficits on defined benefit pension schemes in shareholders' equity.
+- Altered profit recognition for UK and Europe unit-linked business, - Altered valuation bases for JNL derivatives and fixed income securities, and - Recognition of the shareholders' share of deficits on defined benefit pension schemes in shareholders' equity.